-Although this dog toy trick looks pretty fancy, in many ways it’s just an advanced form of fetch.
+Although this dog toy trick looks pretty fancy, it’s just an advanced form of fetch in many ways.
 Before you can begin this exercise, your dog must know the “take it” and “drop it” training cues as well as already be a fetcher to make it easy.

 Once your dog successfully takes the toy and drops it nine out of 10 times during practice, you can begin the next exercise.